Do you want to complete more tasks faster? Everybody wants that! Because of how demanding and busy our lives are.

 The Technique is Simple!

-When willpower alone is insufficient, the pomodoro technique will help you stay on track.
+When willpower alone isn’t enough, the Pomodoro Technique can help you stay on track and increase productivity.

 3. Ivy Lee Technique